Male 6 Years Old Spanish Hound

 His foster Mum says:

 He is a big (30+kg) clumsy clown who loves a fuss and makes us laugh with his quizzical, almost cartoon face, that he pulls.
 Like when he met the robot hoover, which then became a toy he loved to play with!
 At first frightened of the washing machine, he would then wait to grab something out of the drum and run away with it.
 If bathmats, towels, dirty socks went missing Federico would have taken them into the garden with one of us in hot pursuit.

 What a welcome i would get each morning, this big lad on his back legs, paws on my shoulders rubbing his head against me.

 I made sure everything I did was done slowly, so he didn’t get anxious, until he was used to it, like putting his harness on, asking him to move, cleaning his ears etc.

-A possible scenario for them would be gradual transition from kennel to house, or if that isn’t practical then careful management of space within the home environment.
+A possible scenario for him would be gradual transition from kennel to house, or if that isn’t practical then careful management of space within the home environment.
 We are looking for a home with no cats or children.

 Adoption fee of £400 is a contribution towards the cost of his rescue, including microchip, passport, vaccinations, tests for Mediterranean diseases, neutering, parasite treatment and transport to the uk from Spain.
 We will also provide a behaviourist to support the adoption.